 - Rodney Stockment – senior strategy director for homelessness at the City of Indianapolis

-- Alan Witchey – executive director at CHIP (Coalition for Homelessness Intervention and Prevention)
+- Alan Witchey – former executive director at CHIP (Coalition for Homelessness Intervention and Prevention)

 - January Jetter – clinical supervisor at Horizon House